Arjun Maini

-Arjun Maini (born 10 December 1997) is an Indian professional racing driver, currently competing in the DTM.
-He has previously also competed in FIA Formula 2 Championship with Trident Racing, as well as Campos Racing.
+Arjun Maini (born 10 December 1997) is an Indian professional racing driver, currently competing in the Deutsche Tourenwagen Masters, and in the GT World Challenge Europe for Haupt Racing Team.
+He is currently a Ford Factory driver.
+He was the winner of Force India's 'One in a Billion' driver hunt in 2011.

 Early life

 Maini comes from a family of racers.
-His brother Kush is also a racer competing in the FIA Formula 3 Championship with MP Motorsport, and his father, Gautam, raced in the National Racing Championship in the late 1990s, at the Formula India Single Seater Maruti Engine.
+His brother Kush is also a racer competing in the FIA Formula 2 Championship with DAMS Lucas Oil, and his father, Gautam, raced in the National Racing Championship in the late 1990s, at the Formula India Single Seater Maruti Engine.
 The teenager first fell in love with motorsport when his father gave him an electric car.
 Maini received his first go-kart, an 80cc Comer Kart at the age of 5.

 Maini's uncle Chetan Maini is an Indian business magnate best known for building India's first electric car, REVA, and as the Founder of Reva Electric Car Company Ltd, now Mahindra Electric Mobility Limited, where he served as an advisor.

 He idolises Sebastian Vettel and in his free time enjoys wrestling, cycling, fitness activities and video editing.

-Career
+Junior career

 Karting

 Maini received his first go-kart, an 80cc Comer Kart, at the age of 5.
 At the young age of 8, Maini won his first two championships, the MRF Mini Max Championship in both the Rotax class and the 4-stroke Cadet class in his first year of racing.
 After his first titles, Maini raced on foreign soil for the first time in the Asia Max championship, which led to immediate success.
-In 2008 Maini became the youngest Indian to win a kart race abroad by winning the Malaysian Royal Kelatan Kart Prix held in 2008.
+In 2008, Maini became the youngest Indian to win a kart race abroad by winning the Malaysian Royal Kelatan Kart Prix held in 2008.

 Maini was the youngest driver to take part in the J.K.
 Tyre Rotax Max Junior Max National championship at the age of 11.
 He was selected by the Red Rooster Racing Team in 2009.
 He then took part in the Rotax Max Challenge India - Junior in 2010 and finished in 2nd place, with the highest number of fastest laps.
 Maini's major breakthrough came in 2011 where he won the J.K.Tyre Rotax Max National Karting Championship title in the Junior Max category and followed this up by becoming the Sahara Force India team's One from a Billion winner.
 He was also the winner of AKOC race in Macau as well as the Ask KF3 Race in Elite, Malaysia.
 He finished second overall in the AKS Malaysian Championship 2011.

 In his penultimate year of karting, Maini finished a creditable fifth in the ROK Cup International Final in Junior ROK category.
 Maini was awarded the best rookie at Rowrah while racing in the MSA British Karting Championship.
 He also finished in second place in Junior category in the Indonesia Kart Prix 2012 along with first place in the Junior max category in Rotax Invitational Karting Race held at Kuala Lumpur.